Aygran/PowerShell-Infrastructure/README.md

 also for others to use when they run into issues or need a problem solved.
 I can't count the number of times someone on the internet's script saved me hours of time and headache!

+# Auto Archive -
+  This script is setup to be a scheduled task.
+Set it once, then forget.
+It will move files from one place to another, and create a detailed log of all operations it did.
+Adjust the $path, $destination, and how old you want the files to be before they're moved.
+  Create a scheduled task, tell a service account to run it as admin, and forget about it.

 # Exchange Mail Tracking Report -
   Was asked a few times this week about looking up smtp messages traversing our exchange.
 After about the 6th time of this unusual request, I decided to put this together so it can generate reports after some basic information.
 This does only work with on-premise